shuyuanyyy/2-web-app-web-surfer/README.md

 The capability of each type of user is listed below:

 Rental Surfer
 │── Guest
 │   ├── View all available units
-│ ├── View detail information of selected unit
+│   ├── View detailed information of a selected unit
 │   ├── Search for units based on city or address
 │   ├── Add a unit to wishlist
-│ ├── Go to profile page and view all units in the wishlist │── Admin
+│   ├── Go to profile page and view all units in the wishlist

+│── Admin
 │   ├── View all available units
-│ ├── View detail information of selected unit
+│   ├── View detailed information of a selected unit
 │   ├── Search for units based on city or address
 │   ├── Go to profile page and view own profile info
 │   ├── Post a new unit
-│ ├── Edit a existing unit
+│   ├── Edit an existing unit
-│ ├── Delete a existing unit
+│   ├── Delete an existing unit
 │   ├── View all users
-│ ├── Search for a specific user based on username or email address │ ├── Delete existing users
+│   ├── Search for a specific user based on username or email address
+│   ├── Delete existing users

 **Detailed user guid below:**